pandeykumar/wkshop-elastic-search/README.md

     Provide visibility to the state of the systems Efficient search over large volume of data.
     Follow a transaction from end to end
+    Centralized access to log with simple functionality like tail.

     #### Examples
     1. web log -  http error codes and response time analytics and alerting